apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 * **PowerShell**, for Windows 7 users, must be at version 3.0 or greater for [app signing](https://www.electron.build/code-signing#windows).

-* **Debugging Tools** for Windows of Windows SDK 10.0.15063.468, if you plan on creating a full distribution.
+* **Debugging Tools for Windows**, of Windows SDK 10.0.15063.468, if you plan on creating a full distribution.

 ## Quick Start